ansys/pydpf-composites/doc/source/api/index.rst

 This section describes the public classes, methods, and attributes of the PyDPF Composites API.

-For in-depth documentation on the different failure criteria, refer to the DPF help.
+For in-depth documentation on the different failure criteria, refer to the ACP help.

 .. module:: ansys.dpf.composites